-Near-drowning is a term used to describe almost dying from suffocating under water.
-It is the last stage before actual drowning, which often results in death.
+Near-drowning is a term typically used to describe almost dying from suffocating under water.
+It is the last stage before fatal drowning, which results in death.
 Near-drowning victims still require medical attention to prevent related health complications.

-Most victims are young children, but drowning accidents can happen to anyone of any age.
+Most people who nearly drown are young children, but drowning accidents can happen to anyone of any age.

-Near-drowning occurs when you are unable to breathe under water for a significant period of time.
-During near-drowning, oxygen intake decreases and major body systems shut down from the lack of oxygen flow.
+Near-drowning occurs when you’re unable to breathe under water for a significant period of time.
+During near-drowning, your body is cut off from oxygen to the point where major body systems can begin to shut down from the lack of oxygen flow.
 In some cases (particularly in young children), this can happen in a matter of seconds.
 The process typically takes longer in adults.

 The majority of near-drowning cases are attributed to accidents that occur near or in the water.
 The most common causes of near-drowning include:

-There is also a misconception that you are safe if you are larger than a particular body of water.
-However, remember that you can drown in just a couple of inches of water.
+It’s a misconception that you’re safe if you’re larger than a body of water.
+You can drown in just a couple of inches of water.

-Most victims survive near-drowning after 24 hours of the initial incident, but they can still die from related complications thereafter.
+Most people survive near-drowning after 24 hours of the initial incident.

-Even if an individual has been underwater for a long time, it may still be possible to resuscitate him or her.
-Do not make the judgment call of time.
+Even if a person has been under water for a long time, it may still be possible to resuscitate them.
+Do not make a judgment call based on time.
 Call 911 and perform CPR.
 You may save a life.

 Written by: Kristeen Moore